Azure/reliable-web-app-pattern-java/README.md

 Local development is supported on Windows, Linux, and macOS.
 Please follow the instructions in the [development.md](./development.md) file to get started.

+## Deploy Azure Infrastructure

+Please follow the instructions in the [azure-deploy.md](./azure-deploy.md) file to deploy the Azure infrastructure.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a